EZTechhelp/Samson-Media-Player/README.md

 - Advanced media player options including Audio Output Device selection, Audio Output module selection (mmdevice/directsound..etc) and more (WIP)
 - Other things TBD

-**Important Notes/Requirements**
+## Important Notes/Requirements

-- The app by **default runs under user context**, but could potentially require running as admin in some cases (such as first time setup)
+- The app by **default runs under user context**, but requires running as admin in some cases (such as first time setup)
 - **Spotify** windows client is required to be installed for free Spotify accounts.
   - Spotify can be automatically installed if not already.
   - Spotify playback for free accounts uses a customized version of **Spicetify/PODE Server** (WIP)
-  - Premium accounts can use the built-in Spotify Web Player without needing the client app installed
+  - Premium accounts can use the built-in Spotify Web Player without needing the client app installed (Recommended/Default)
 -  **Spotify accounts must be manually added** to the API approved list for now in order to use Spotify features.
   - Spotify has a 25 account limit for in-development API usage.
 Will need your email address for Spotify.
 Once added you can enable Spotify features
 - **Yt-dlp** used for **Youtube** download features (included)
-- **Streamlink** used for (generally) Ad-free Twitch Streaming/Playback (installed automatically)
+- **Streamlink** used for (potentially) Ad-free Twitch Streaming/Playback (installed automatically)
-- **Powershell Modules** needed are included vs installed from the gallery.
+- **Powershell Modules** needed are included vs installed from the PS gallery.
 Some have been slighted modified
 - If running under Administrator context, and local media is located on a mapped drive (network/nas..etc) **EnableLinkedConnections** registry setting can be set to allow accessing mapped drives in Windows
   - This is not applied by default but the code is there for checking and applying the setting, just disabled.
 Recommend doing manually if you need it.
 An option to enable it for you is planned
+  - If app is running as admin and an added network path is unavailable, a warning will be displayed with an option to restart under user context
 - The default **logging verbosity** is high for development reasons, which will cause the log files to grow in size quickly, so heads up.
   - The log files are located at **%appdata%\roaming\EZT-MediaPlayer\Logs**
   - Basic computer info such as name, make, model, cpu, ram, Windows version..etc is included in the log file